System Requirements

 Once you are ready to build execute the following commands:

-$ source path_to/your/env/file
+$ source path/to/your/env/file

 $ cd $ESMF_DIR